 These 15 tips for flying with a baby can make family travel easier.

 1. Think long and hard about which flight you book.

-One more fee to consider if you’re taking an international flight: Some countries charge entry taxes on a baby that have to be ahead of time.
+Booking international travel?
+For international flights, some countries charge entry taxes on a baby that have to be paid ahead of time.
 Call your airline for details if you’re flying with an infant (and to book a bassinet for that looooong flight).